How Can I Implement Choosing Wisely in My Community?

 An important part of Choosing Wisely is educating patients about overuse and the potential harm from unnecessary treatment.
 The resources below can help community organizations and employers engage consumers in the campaign.

-- These first-hand accounts collected by Consumer Reports shine a spotlight on the effects of overuse and overtreatment on patients and their caregivers.
+- These first-hand accounts shine a spotlight on the effects of overuse and overtreatment on patients and their caregivers.

 - Email Washington State Health Alliance to request technical specifications that include 11 claims-based measures of Choosing Wisely recommendations and three clinical-based measures.
 All are updated to ICD-10.
 If you are interested in implementation, these measures are all Choosing Wisely-specific.